fandanabil1379/Cyclistics/README.md

     ├── reports
     │   └── figures        <- Generated graphics and figures to be used in reporting │
-    ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
+    └── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
-    │                         generated with `pip freeze > requirements.txt`
+                              generated with `pip freeze > requirements.txt`
-    │
-    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported │
-    └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io

 --------